-The National Federation of the Blind (NFB) is the oldest and largest organization of blind people in the United States.
-As the Voice of the Nation’s Blind, we present the collective views of blind people throughout society.
+The National Federation of the Blind (NFB) is the oldest and largest nationwide organization of blind people.
+We represent the collective views of the 1.3 million blind people throughout the US.
 All of our leaders and the vast majority of our members are blind, but anyone can participate in our movement.
-There are an estimated 1.3 million blind people in the United States, and every year approximately 75,000 Americans become blind.
-The social and economic consequences of blindness affect not only blind people, but also our families, our friends, and our coworkers.